A Guide to Becoming a Neurodiversity-Affirming Helping Professional

 Step 3: Actively Embody the Fundamentals

-Our society is ripe with ableism and I believe we are currently still on the front end of understanding what ableism even means.
-It’s so entrenched that oftentimes we don’t even know that a belief that we hold or a policy in place is ableist.
+Our society is ripe with ableism and I believe the general population is still on the front end of understanding what ableism even means.
+It’s so entrenched that oftentimes we don’t even know that a belief that we hold or a policy we have in place is ableist.
 I highly recommend getting feedback directly from neurodivergent individuals about your practices.
-It’s not possible for us to anticipate every challenge a client may face while accessing services with us, but encouraging, listening to, and responding to feedback from clients of various neurotypes can help us continually grow.

 Step 4: Review Your Marketing